 Merlin is survived by his wife of 77 years, Velma Applegate, son Nicholas J. Applegate (Nona), sister LaVera Applegate Murray (Harold); Grandchildren, Shawn Applegate (Kristie Hendrickson), James E. Applegate (Patricia Denoyer), Anthony R. Applegate (Kristy Steele), Nicole M. Applegate Bland (William), Grand-Grandchildren: Parker, Payton and Presley Applegate, Kristy M. Applegate; Eliana, Elijah, Elexis, Elysse and Ellora Applegate; Jared N., Lillian E., and Gabriella R. Bland.

-To send flowers to Merlin's family, please visit our floral section.
+To send flowers to Merlin's family, please visit our floral store.

 Muscular Dystrophy Assoc., National Office